KhothatsoS/requirement-analysis/README.md

 Examples for the **Hotel Booking Management System**:

-* The system should handle a large number of concurrent user requests especially during peak travel seasons.
+* The system should handle a large number of concurrent user requests, especially during peak travel seasons.
 * Search results should be displayed within 2–3 seconds.
 * The system must remain available 99.9% of the time to support global users.
-* User data including payment information must be protected through strong encryption and secure transmission protocols.
+* User data, including payment informatio,n must be protected through strong encryption and secure transmission protocols.
 * The application interface should be intuitive and responsive across web and mobile devices.
 * The system should scale efficiently as the number of hotels and users increases.